Provider frequently asked questions

 A copy of your current (or proposed) tenancy agreement and signed consent from your landlord supporting the project is required as part of your application at Stage 1.

-A minimum commitment (term) of 10 years is required (for both tenancies and the landowner’s use of the property) to align with the condition to deliver an approved preschool program for a minimum of 10 years following completion of the project.
+A minimum commitment (term) of 10 years is required (for both tenants and landowners) to align with the condition to deliver an approved preschool program for a minimum of 10 years following completion of the project.

 For tenancies with the Minister for Education, Training and Skills, queries and requests for letters of support can be directed to Education.PropertyServices@sa.gov.au

-Further details about the detailed requirements can be found on page 14 of the guidelines.
+Further details about the detailed requirements can be found in the guidelines.

 The OECD recognises that services may have different mixed rooms for preschool-aged children and different configurations throughout the week.

-The Government of South Australia will co-contribute up to 50% of project costs related to preschool spaces, which means funding for spaces that are required for the delivery of the funded preschool program.
+The Government of South Australia will co-contribute up to 50% of project costs related to creating or expanding preschool spaces for both 3- and 4-year-old children.

-The Flying Start Infrastructure Grants program will also contribute towards the cost of shared areas, such as kitchens or lobby areas (see page 5 of the guidelines).
+The Flying Start Infrastructure Grants program will contribute to the cost of activity rooms and shared areas, such as kitchens or lobby areas (see page 5 of the guidelines).
 Applicants are required to fully cover the cost of any proposed spaces that are not used for preschool-aged children, such as baby or toddler rooms.

 A 50% co-contribution for preschool spaces is standard; however, the OECD may contribute up to 80% of costs related to preschool spaces for community managed not-for-profit providers, where the project is assessed as representing good value for the government’s investment.